-Finally, a positive pregnancy test.. soon after, your doctor confirms it with a blood test.
-But during your first ultrasound, there are two heartbeats (no, it is not yours and the baby’s)!
+Finally, a positive pregnancy test... soon after, your doctor confirms it with a blood test.
+But, during your first ultrasound, there are two heartbeats (no, it is not yours and the baby’s)!
 Finding out you are pregnant is amazing news.
-Finding out you carry twins is just that, and brings many questions too.
+Finding out you carry twins is just that, but with many questions.

 IVF is far from being the only factor affecting your chances of having twins.
 The others are:

 - Heredity: ok, you will likely know about this one.